-Your KitchenAid dishwasher offers automatic water heating.
 For best dishwashing results, water should be at least 120°F (49°C) as it enters the dishwasher.
-To check the temperature, use the faucet closest to your dishwasher.
+To check the temperature, test it at the faucet closest to your dishwasher.

-- 1. Set the faucet control for the hottest water possible.
-Run water into a glass set in the sink for at least one minute, allowing it to overflow. - 2.
-Place a candy or meat thermometer in the glass and read it at the maximum setting. - 3.
-If the temperature is too low, raise the setting on your water heater.
+- Setting the faucet control for the hottest water possible, run water into a glass set in the sink for at least one minute, allowing it to overflow. - Place a candy or meat thermometer in the glass and read it at the maximum setting. - If the temperature is too low, raise the setting on your water heater.